-"From an individual's point of view, it means having a job that meets personal demands and having personal demands that don't interfere with work demands," Connell said.
-"From an employer's perspective, it means offering jobs and a work environment where employees can meet the needs of their personal lives."
+"From an individual's point of view, it means having a job that meets personal demands and having personal demands that don't interfere with work demands," she said.

 1. __________ My life and work demands often interfere with each other.